ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 ### Whats up with the profiles for the e3dv6 ?

 Well there was a time before the volcano and these are the profiles from that time.
-There will be no upted in the future for v6 profiles.
+There will be no update by me in the future for v6 profiles.
+But other people are welcome to contribute.

 ### What is the quality like with a Volcano and 0.4 nozzle ?

 - See the picture folder.

+### How can I contribute ?

+Im very happy to include other profiles from other people.
+Please keep these simple rules in mind:

+- Its it not my goal to get 20th PLA profile here.
+My aim is to tender more to the special filaments with special purposes/engeneering etc and cool features.
+- Volcano profiles are prefered with supreme quality and bigger print speed, v6 is also ok if it is a special filament
+- Please keep the nameing/folders of your profiles in line with my nameing. like this: ColorFabb nGen FLEX - 0.15mm - 0.30mm - MK3S - Volcano 0.4
+- Please share/add some pics how good the quality turns out with the profile, i dont want the quality go down by adding just a lot of profiles...

-### For what filemants can i find Slic3er Settings ?
+### For what filemants can I find Slic3er Settings ?

+I orderd a big sample box and try to get some good print profiles out of them.
+Here is the list.
+Please not that the list is generate out of the ods in the repo.
+There is some magic invled like ,,\n in the file.
+So please be careful when editing.

 ----
 #Break